Daniel-Tenzler/daniel-tenzler.github.io/src/content/journey/bachelor-of-science.md

 - **Programming Project at the Department of Electrical energy storage technologies**: Designed and developed a frontend application for the analysis and visualization of large-scale datasets.

-- **Project on Symbolic Artificial Intelligence**: Created a competitive chess agent using alpha-beta pruning and dynamic step search algorithms.
+- **Project on Symbolic Artificial Intelligence**: Created a competitive chess agent using alpha-beta pruning, dynamic step search algorithms and combined heuristics.

 - **Agent Technologies – Fundamentals and Applications**: Developed self-interested and cooperative agents in Kotlin, exploring multi-agent system behaviors.